audibleblink/nx/readme.md

   nx [OPTIONS]

 Application Options:
       --auto       Attempt to auto-upgrade to a tty (deprecated: use --exec auto) --exec=      Execute plugin script on connection -i, --host=      Interface address on which to bind (default: 0.0.0.0) -p, --port=      Port on which to bind (default: 8443) -t, --target=    Tmux session name (default: nx)
   -v, --verbose    Debug logging
-      --sleep=   adjust if --auto is failing (default: 500ms)
+      --sleep=     adjust if --auto is failing (default: 500ms) -d, --serve-dir= Directory to serve files from over HTTP
 ```

 ## Features

 - **Plugin system**: Use `--exec <plugin>` to run custom scripts on connection
 - **Auto-upgrade to TTY**: Use `--exec auto` (or deprecated `--auto` flag) to automatically upgrade your shell to a TTY
+- **Protocol multiplexing**: Serve files over HTTP on the same port as shell connections using `--serve-dir`
 - **XDG runtime paths**: Automatically uses XDG runtime directory for socket location
 - **Signal handling**: Properly handles signals and performs cleanup